-With a focus on metal, students use computer aided design drawings (CAD) to communicate and represent ideas and production plans in 2 and 3-dimensional representations.
+With a focus on metal, students use Computer Aided Design drawings (CADD) to communicate and represent ideas and production plans in 2 and 3-dimensional representations.
 Students develop detailed project management plans incorporating joint and materials investigations, cutting, costing and production sequences in a safe manner.
-Tools and machinery are used to identify and establish safety procedures.
-A cost will be incurred.
+A range of tools and machinery are used to create student projects in a safe manner.
 This subject incurs a cost.